GlasslabGames/html.scala/README.md

 # html.scala

 This **html.scala** library provides the `@html` for creating reactive HTML templates.
 It is a reimplementation of `@dom` annotation in [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala), delicately optimized for minimize the generated code size.
+The typing rules are also improved, preventing red marks in IDEs.

 ## Getting started